flatsurf/gmpxxyy/README.md

 * [@saraedum](https://github.com/saraedum)

+---

-[^benchmark]: These benchmarks are not tuned in any way.
+<sup>1</sup> These benchmarks are not tuned in any way.
 I just typed them into a Python REPL on my Laptop with conda's IPython.
 This is not meant to be exact in any way, just to give you a very rough sense of what to expect.
 If I should really be benchmarking something else instead, please let me know :)